-Email: ldelaney01@bcps.k12.md.us , mkhealy@bcps.k12.md.us
+Email: ldelaney01@bcps.k12.md.us , mkhealy@bcps.k12.md.us, alaurier@bcps.k12.md.us

-Course Description: This course is designed as an introduction to basic concepts in Earth Space Science addressed in the Next Generation Science Standards.
+Course Description: This course is designed as an introduction to basic concepts in Earth/Space Science addressed in the Next Generation Science Standards.
 Participants will engage in hands-on inquiry to learn about and experience concepts related to Earth Science and Astronomy.
 Content-related topics include: characteristics of stars and galaxies; components of our Solar System; interactions within the Earth-Moon-Sun system; processes and events causing changes to Earth’s surface; interactions between the hydrosphere and other spheres on Earth; plate tectonics; Chesapeake Bay; Earth’s natural resources, and human impacts on the environment.

 Main Objectives:

-Learn basic concepts of various Earth Space science topics and hands-on learning methods
+Learn basic concepts of various Earth/Space science topics and hands-on learning methods

 Practice hands-on, inquiry-based learning and learn implementation approaches for particular classroom settings